-Under the terms of the SUL Agreement, the Company is responsible for fulfilling all post-marketing approval commitments in connection with the FDA's approval of the NDA, and upon fulfillment will transfer ownership of and financial responsibility for the NDA to SUL.
+Under the terms of the SUL Agreement, the Company is responsible for fulfilling all post-marketing commitments in connection with the FDA's approval of the NDA, and upon fulfillment will transfer ownership of and financial responsibility for the NDA to SUL.
 Pursuant to potential rights to sell RAPIVAB in the EU, the Company is also responsible for regulatory filings and interactions with the European Medicines Agency ("EMA") until marketing approval for RAPIVAB is obtained and assigned to SUL.
 In accordance with the SUL Agreement, the Company and SUL formed a joint steering committee, composed of an equal number of representatives from each party, to oversee, review and coordinate the conduct and progress of the commercialization of RAPIVAB in the Territory and any additional development.

-Under the terms of the SUL Agreement, the Company received an upfront payment of \$33,740, received \$2,000 of milestone payments and may receive up to \$10,000 in additional milestone payments related to the successful achievement of regulatory milestones, including marketing approval (i) by the FDA for a pediatric indication and (ii) by the EMA for an adult indication in the EU.
+Under the terms of the SUL Agreement, the Company received an upfront payment of \$33,740, has received \$7,000 of milestone payments and may receive an additional \$5,000 milestone payment related to the successful marketing approval by the EMA for an adult indication in the EU.
 The Company is also entitled under the SUL Agreement to receive tiered royalties at a percentage rate beginning in the mid-teens contingent upon meeting minimum thresholds of net sales, as well as a low-thirties percentage of the gross profit from government stockpiling purchases made outside the U.S. Specifically, the Company receives tiered royalties at a percentage rate in the mid-teens to low-forties on net sales in the U.S. during a Contract Year (defined as July 1 - June 30) and tiered royalties at a percentage rate in the mid-teens to mid-twenties on net sales in the Territory, other than in the U.S., during a Calendar Year, each subject to certain downward adjustments for circumstance or events impacting the overall market opportunity.
 SUL's royalty payment obligations commence on the date of the SUL Agreement and expire, on a country-by-country basis, upon the later of (i) the expiration of legal exclusivity in such country and (ii) ten years from the date of the SUL Agreement.
 The Company developed peramivir under a license from UAB and will owe sublicense payments to them on any future milestone payments and/or royalties received by the Company from SUL.